 Rather than trying to figure out by yourself whether your child qualifies, it is best to speak with an Early Head Start staff member.
 Please call 231-767-7253 for assistance.

-- Are certain families prioritized for acceptance into Early Head Start?
+Are certain families given priority for acceptance into the program?

 Yes.
 Because so many families and children are eligible to participate in Early Head Start, federal rules require the local program to develop “priorities” for acceptance into the program.
 Women and children fitting into these priorities receive “preference points,” but anyone who is eligible for Early Head Start may and should apply.

 Based on community data, the following priorities have been identified in Muskegon and Oceana counties: